-The coronavirus is causing significant angst while at the same time limiting the outlets people normally use to relieve stress.
+The pandemic is causing significant angst and uncertainty.
 As a result, this is a particularly difficult time for people who have previously used alcohol as a coping mechanism.

 This personal account from Cody details his journey with alcohol and how he is coping with the challenges presented by the COVID-19 pandemic.